nextgis/docs_toolbox/source/tools.rst

 * Input dataset in KML/KMZ format.
 * NextGIS Drive ID or link (if you have access)
 * Table fields.
 Comma-separated list of table field names to be extracted from the description.
+* Check files presence.
+If checked, the result will contain only the files that are present in the archive.
+* Ignore extended data.
+If checked, lc:attachment will be ignored.
+* Keep Z coordinate.
+If checked, Z coordinate will be preserved and PointZ/LinestringZ etc geometries will be created.

 Outputs: